LoveAndCoding/blizzard/README.md

 ## Configuration options

-This is a list of all options available and what they do
+This is a list of all options available and what they do.
+Options are set by calling `Snowfall.setOptions`, and passing in an object with the following values set.
+Any value not set will use the default.

 ### Snowflakes
 	"total"     (INT) : Total number of flakes to draw.
 Overrides min, and max.